dhisingara/Flashcards-ui/README.md

 ## Pending tasks

-Due to the time constraints we has to setup the following.
+Due to the time constraints we are yet to setup the following.

 - [ ] Strict Linting rules.
 - [ ] Husky for commits hooks.